vanshikadian/sentimental-analysis/README.md

 ## Overview

 This project is a web application for sentiment analysis of textual reviews.
-It uses a machine learning model trained on a dataset of reviews to predict the sentiment of new reviews as Positive, Neutral, or Negative.
+It uses a machine learning model of Logistic Regression trained on a dataset of reviews to predict the sentiment of new reviews as Positive, Neutral, or Negative.
 Users can input individual text reviews directly through the web interface or upload a CSV file containing multiple reviews for batch processing.

 ## Features